Cession and Retrocession of the District of Columbia

 Source: Library of Congress, Plan of the city intended for the permanent seat of the government of t[he] United States (by Pierre L'Enfant, reprint of 1791 map)

-During the American Revolution and the era of the Articles of Confederation, the members of Congress met at various locations.
-In 1783, the Pennsylvania government refused to order the state militia to protect the Continental Congress from a mob of soldiers demanding back pay, and Congress moved.
-When the new Constitution was ratified in 1788, the Confederation Congress was meeting at New York City.
+During the American Revolution and the era of the Articles of Confederation, the members of the Confederation Congress met at various locations.
+In 1783, the Pennsylvania government refused to order the state militia to protect the elected representatives from a mob of 300-500 soldiers demanding their back pay before being furloughed.
+The rebellious soldiers achieved "the only successful insurrection against the government in American history as it forced Congress from its capital" to Princeton.

 The Congress shall have Power...
 To exercise exclusive Legislation in all Cases whatsoever, over such District (not exceeding ten Miles square) as may, by Cession of particular States, and the Acceptance of Congress, become the Seat of the Government of the United States